FloatingMilkshake/MechanicalMilkshake/README.md

 # MechanicalMilkshake
 My first Discord bot, written in C# with DSharpPlus!

-The code is probably not great because I'm not the best at this.
-But it works!

 Huge thank you to [Erisa](https://github.com/Erisa) for putting up with my constant questions as I learned how to do this!
 You have no idea how much I appreciate it. ♥

 # Want to run the bot yourself for some reason?